-1. These Directions shall be called the Reserve Bank of India (Local Area Banks - Financial Statements: Presentation and Disclosures) Directions, 2025.
-2. These Directions shall come into force with immediate effect.
+1. These Directions shall be called the Reserve Bank of India (Urban Co-operative Banks - Financial Statements: Presentation and Disclosures) Directions, 2025.
+2. These Directions shall come into effect on the day these are placed on the official website of the Reserve Bank of India.